 Hundertwasser is best known for his use of “bright, dark colors” and organic lines, including hi shamus spiral shapes.
 For many of my fifth grade students, learning about and creating their own “Hundertwasser” inspired art was the best ever lesson.
-Combining a lesson in warm and cool colors, patterns and lines, composition and flow, this lesson has it all.
+Combining a lesson in warm and cool colors, patterns and lines, composition and flow, these two lessons have it all.

 I picked up the book by Harvesting Dreams: Hundertwasser for Kids by Barbara Stieff and was absolutely thrilled.
 Inspiring text, interesting graphics plus the combination of Hundertwasser’s art creates a visually, dynamic book.
 The story is a creative journey into Hundertwasser’s passion for art.
 I read parts of the book to my class and they were riveted.
 Amazing book.